 Rose Rochelle was married again in the early 1960s to Morris Bornstein.
 He either died or they separated by 1965.

 She continued to live in an apartment at 273 Beacon until about 1972.

 In December of 1975, Susan Davis filed to legalize the occupancy as nine apartments.
 The Assessing Department confirmed that the house appeared as such on their records in both 1955 and 1965, and the application was granted.

-The property changed hands and in March of 2007 was purchased by the Heritor’s 273 Beacon Street LLC.
+On March 13, 2007, 273 Beacon was purchased from the 273 Beacon Street LLC by the Heritor’s 273 Beacon Street LLC (Christopher Buchan, manager of record).
 In August of 2007 it filed for (and subsequently received) permission to reduce the number of units from nine to three.

 On November 20, 2008, general contractors and real estate developers John P. Holland and Joseph Holland, as trustees of the HD 273 Beacon Street Realty Trust, purchased 273 Beacon from the Heritor’s 273 Beacon Street LLC.